Macular Drusen

 " eyes with large drusen go on to develop severe AMD with vision loss much more often than eyes with small drusen.
 The size of the drusen is a more important prognostic sign than the number of drusen."

-If your eye doctor has just discovered macular drusen in your yearly eye exam, you may want to find out more about macular degeneration prevention and steps to take to care for your eyes.
+If your eye doctor has just discovered macular drusen in your yearly eye exam, you may want to find out what you can do to make any changes in your diet and lifestyle to help take better care of your eyes.

 Dr. Michael A. Samuel, the author of Macular Degeneration: A Complete Guide for Patients and Their Families states,